+Are you in search of the key to happiness?
 I often speak and write about feeling stuck, and that’s because feeling stuck is all too often the main driver of a person feeling unhappy.
-And one of the drivers of being stuck in the same place is habit.
+One of the drivers of being stuck in the same place is habit.

 We often view habit as related to a physical action such as drinking, smoking, gambling etc etc. But habit is also built into our everyday lives – from our early morning routines to the way in which we speak to people.